mstksg/inCode/copy/entries/sum-types-and-subtypes-and-unions.md

 What's going on here?
 Well, the function _expects_ a `[Double] -> Int -> Double`, but there are a lot of other types that could be passed instead.

-And don't mistake this for some semantics or trickery: each of the above types actually has a very different meaning and different possible behaviors!
+At first this might seem like meaningless semantics or trickery, but it's deeper than that: remember that each of the above types actually has a very different meaning and different possible behaviors!

 1.  `forall a. [a] -> Int -> a` means that the `a` _must_ come from the given list.
 In fact, any function with that type is guaranteed to be partial: if